-40. (1) The power to give advice to a person who proposes Preliminary advice by to apply for the registration of a trade mark in Part A Registrar as or Part B of the register, as to whether the trade mark to distinc-tiveness. appears to the Registrar prima facie to be inherently adapted to distinguish, or capable of distinguishing, as the case may be, shall be a function of the Registrar under this Law

-(2) Any such person who is desirous of obtaining such advice must make application to the Registrar therefor in the prescribed manner.

-(3) If on an application for the registration of a trade mark as to which the Registrar has given advice as aforesaid in the affirmative, made within three months after the advice is given, the Registrar, after further investigation or consideration, gives notice to the applicant of objection on the ground that the trade mark is not adapted to distinguish, or capable of distinguishing, as the case may be, the applicant shall be entitled, on giving notice of withdrawal of the application within the prescribed period, to have repaid to him any fee paid on the filing of the application.
+- 40.-(1) The power to give advice to a person who proposes to apply for the registration of a trade mark in Part A or Part B of the register, as to whether the trade mark appears to the Registrar prima facie to be inherently adapted to distinguish, or capable of distinguishing, as the case may be, shall be a function of the Registrar under this Law. - (2) Any such person who is desirous of obtaining such advice must make application to the Registrar therefore in the prescribed manner. - (3) If on an application for the registration of a trade mark as to which the Registrar has given advice as aforesaid in the affirmative, made within three months after the advice is given, the Registrar, after further investigation or consideration, gives notice to the applicant of objection on the ground that the trade mark is not adapted to distinguish, or capable of distinguishing, as the case may be, the applicant shall be entitled, on giving notice of withdrawal of the application within the prescribed period, to have repaid to him any fee paid on the filing of the application.